Practising as an NP in Ontario

 Here’s a complete list of approved NP courses and programs that integrate controlled substances education.

-If you don't complete controlled substances education by the time you register with the College, you won't be authorized to prescribe controlled substances as an NP.
-Your certificate of registration will include this restriction, and your Find a Nurse profile will indicate that you are “entitled to practise with restrictions,” specifying that you cannot prescribe controlled substances.
-We will also notify any employer we have on record about this restriction.
+The College will notify you if you are required to completed controlled substance education.
+If you do not complete the controlled substances education by the time you register with the College, you won't be authorized to prescribe controlled substances as an NP.
+Your profile on Find a Nurse will state: “Entitled to practice.
+Cannot prescribe controlled substances until specialized education is completed.”
+We will also notify any employer we have on record about your status on Find a Nurse.